mining, team, on-site

 Year 2 program

 Building on your first-year skills, we know that you are ready for more.
-The second year focuses on culminating all of your learnings and experience into solving a real-life business problem – “Think Big Business Case Challenge”.
+The second year focuses on culminating all of your learnings and experience into solving a real-life business problem, the “Think Big Business Case Challenge”.

-“Think Big Business Case Challenge” - To set you up for success, timelines, templates and deliverables are provided at the official launch.
-You and your team will work together over 5 months to work on your business case which will be presented to a panel (virtual) at the Graduate Conference.
+The “Think Big Business Case Challenge” is designed to set you up for success, with timelines, templates and deliverables are provided at the official launch.
+You and your team will work together over 5 months to work on your business case which will be presented to a panel at the Graduate Conference.
 You will have the opportunity to work with Senior Leaders and Subject Matter Experts to provide coaching and guidance throughout the Business Case.

 The Graduate Conference focuses on career planning and finding your next role after the program.
 At the conference, senior leaders talk about (1) how you can take charge of your future by sharing their career experiences so you can learn from them, and (2) their perspective on BHP’s future and the competencies required to attain it and adapt to that future.